evazangerle/evazangerle.github.io/content/home/service.md

 ### Reviewing for Conferences
+* ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR) [2022]
 * The Web Conference [2022]
 * European Conference on Information Retrieval (ECIR) [2019, 2021-2022]
 * Conference on User Modeling, Adaptation and Personalization (UMAP) [2019-2021]